-Guidelines for the Training Package.
-Overview of assessment Critical aspects for assessment and evidence required to demonstrate competency in this unit The evidence required to demonstrate competence in this unit must be relevant to workplace operations and satisfy all of the requirements of the performance criteria, required skills and knowledge and the range statement of this unit.
-Assessors should ensure that candidates can: schedule appointments and attend to routine enquiries coordinate clinic admissions in accordance with clinic policies and procedures for non-routine surgeries and procedures carry out triage procedures and apply animal first aid in accordance with required OHS procedures provide veterinary nursing care, including grief support, to patients and clients communicate effectively with the veterinarian and nurse and follow instructions prepare patients for discharge, provide clients with home care advice and discharge patients.
+Overview of assessment Critical aspects for assessment and evidence required to demonstrate competency in this Unit The evidence required to demonstrate competency in this Unit must be relevant to workplace operations and satisfy all of the requirements of the performance criteria, required skills and knowledge and the range statement of this Unit.
+Assessors should ensure that candidates can: schedule appointments and attend to routine enquiries coordinate clinic admissions in accordance with clinic policies and procedures for non-routine surgeries and procedures carry out triage procedures and apply animal first aid in accordance with required workplace health and safety procedures provide veterinary nursing care, including grief support, to patients and clients communicate effectively with the veterinarian and nurse and follow instructions prepare patients for discharge, provide clients with home care advice and discharge patients.
 The skills and knowledge required to coordinate patient admission and discharge must be transferable to a range of work environments and contexts and include the ability to deal with unplanned events.
-Context of and specific resources for assessment Assessment of this unit is to be practical in nature and will be most appropriately assessed in a veterinary practice or in a situation that reproduces normal work conditions.
+Context of and specific resources for assessment Assessment of this Unit is to be practical in nature and will be most appropriately assessed in a veterinary practice or in a situation that reproduces normal work conditions.
 There must be access to a range of admission and discharge cases and the appropriate equipment and/or resources to enable one to demonstrate competence.
-Method of assessment To ensure consistency in one's performance, competency should be demonstrated, to industry defined standards, on more than two occasions over a period of time in order to cover a variety of circumstances, patients, cases

-EVIDENCE GUIDE and responsibilities and over a number of assessment activities.
+Method of assessment To ensure consistency of performance, competency should be demonstrated, to industry defined standards, on more than two occasions over a period of time in order to cover a variety of circumstances, patients, cases and responsibilities and over a number of assessment activities.
 The assessment strategy must include practical skills assessment.
-Suggested strategies for this unit are: • written and/or oral assessment of candidate's required knowledge • observed, documented and first-hand testimonial evidence of candidate's application of practical tasks • simulation exercises that reproduce normal work conditions • third-party evidence • workplace documentation • portfolio.
-This unit may be assessed in a holistic way with other units of competency relevant to the industry sector, workplace and job role.
+Suggested strategies for this Unit are: written and/or oral assessment of candidate's required knowledge observed, documented and first-hand testimonial evidence of candidate's application of practical tasks simulation exercises that reproduce normal work conditions third-party evidence workplace documentation portfolio.
+This Unit may be assessed in a holistic way with other Units of Competency relevant to the industry sector, workplace and job role.
 Guidance information for assessment Assessment methods should reflect workplace demands (e.g. literacy and numeracy demands) and the needs of particular target groups (e.g. people with disabilities, Aboriginal and Torres Strait Islander people, women, people with a language background other than English, youth and people from low socioeconomic backgrounds).